poppy-project/poppy-soft-starfish/README.md

 # Poppy Soft Starfish

-This soft robot intergrates flexible silicon parts that can be easily design and built at a very low cost.
+This soft robot intergrates flexible silicon parts that can be easily design and built at a very low cost (>1$).
 It make use of the [poppy-soft-connector](https://github.com/poppy-project/poppy-soft-connector).

 ![forward_side_view](doc/gif/forward_side_view.gif)